syvbyen/laravel-social-share/README.md

 ```

 ## Localization file
-You can publish the publish file of the package
+You can publish the language file of the package
 ```bash
 php artisan vendor:publish --provider="syvbyen\SocialShare\SocialShareServiceProvider" --tag=lang
 ```